lukister/Mermaid.Generator/README.md

   * Include/exclude properties
   * Include/exclude functions
   * Show also internal and private properties/functions
+  * Relations descriptions
 * Create and configure nuget package
 * Publish nuget package
+* Allow to read and add to diagram code summary
+* Allow to create a custom relation between classes
 * Create this as a tool that can load builded assemblies and generate diagram from it.
 For example for some use in some pipelines for documentation.
 * Create project that will be source code generation nuget package to generate documentation during development